Core Values of the Reinert Center

 All of the work we do in the Center is rooted in a set of core values that derive from our deep commitment to serving the teaching community at Saint Louis University, to advancing the adoption of contextually-appropriate teaching practices, and to embodying the principles of Ignatian pedagogy.
+These commitments also are consistent with national standards for ethical practice as articulated in the POD Network's Ethical Guidelines for Educational Developers.
 Therefore, we seek to embed the following core values in all our services and programs.

 The Jesuit concept of formation has, at its core, a respect for the individual, and in the Center, we are committed to helping individual faculty and graduate students find their own directions, meaning and pedagogical style in the context of Jesuit traditions of education.
 Therefore, we are committed to honoring the autonomy and individual teaching styles of all educators.